sciviscontest2026/sciviscontest2026.github.io/pages/examples.md

     </ul>

     <h3 id="notebook-code">3.1 Notebook Code</h3>
-    <p>Below is a sample Jupyter notebook to load one timestep of a selected variable and display it using matplotlib.</p>
+    <p>Below is a sample Jupyter notebook to load one timestep of a selected variable and display it using matplotlib.
+    Use this <a href="https://github.com/sci-visus/sciviscontest2026/blob/main/notebooks_examples/ieee_scivis_cmip6.ipynb"> github example </a> as a reference.</p>

     <pre><code class="language-python">
 # import libraries